farsightsec/axa/README.md

 total SIE data.

-The `sratool` program is intended primarily as a protocol demonstration and debuging interface, although it can also perform the same functions as `sratunnel`.
+The `sratool` program is intended primarily as a protocol demonstration and debugging interface, although it can also perform the same functions as `sratunnel`.
 The distributed AXA package constitutes the authoritative documentation of the AXA protocol.
 Farsight advises SRA subscribers to utilize the `libaxa` library for session management and data